bootstrap-styled/v4/.github/CONTRIBUTING.md

     with a clear title and description.

-**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](https://github.com/bootstrap-styled/v4/blob/master/LICENSE.md).
+**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [ License](https://github.com/bootstrap-styled/v4/blob/master/LICENSE.md).